Honey Balsamic Brussels Sprouts

 In a small sauce pan, stir together the balsamic vinegar and honey and bring to a boil.
 Reduce heat to low and simmer until reduced by half and the liquid becomes syrupy.
 This takes about 10 minutes.
 Be careful not to burn or overcook.
 It will continue to thicken as it cools.

 Once the Brussels are cooked, remove them from the oven, toss them, and drizzle immediately with the balsamic vinegar.
 Taste for seasoning and add salt or pepper to your preference.
-Enjoy while hot!
+Enjoy them with our Ground Beef Philly Cheesesteak Sandwiches, Southwest Grilled Chicken Kabobs, or with our Crockpot Pulled Pork.

 What to Serve with Honey Balsamic Brussels Sprouts